vmware-tanzu/community-edition/docs/site/content/docs/latest/docker-monitoring-stack.md

 Cert-manager automates certificate management in cloud native environments.
 It provides certificates-as-a-service capabilities.
 You can install the cert-manager package on your cluster through a community package.

-For some packages, bespoke changes to the configuration may be required.
-There is no requirement to supply any bespoke data values for the Cert Manager packages, unless you would like to install the certificate manager components to a different target namespace (set to `tanzu-certificates` by default).
-These configuration values can be queried through the use of the `--values-schema` option to the `tanzu package available get`, as shown below.

 In this example, version 1.5.1 of the Cert Manager is being deployed with its default configuration values.
 Other versions of the package are available and can also be used should there be a need to do so.
 To check which versions of a package are available, the `tanzu package available list` command is used:

 ```sh